 In 2016, I was doing a web-series of daily heroes; people who are ordinary but doing extraordinary work for the society.
 I unknowingly made a friend who stays close to her home and is a common friend.
 She referred me to this group who are doing amazing service towards animals.

 I came to know that Monaaz is also of the volunteer.
 I went to shoot the video and met her; along with other volunteers.

-She was in red dress and had the same beautiful smile on her face.
+She was in a red dress and had the same beautiful smile on her face.
 She hugged me with compassion and told all about the initiatives they’re are doing.
-I also met her sister Tinaaz and her husband, who are also flying around the world.
+I also met her sister Tinaaz and her husband, who is also flying around the world.

 All of them are cabin crew and I have deep respect for them.
 In fact, I have an exclusive blog spot on them.

 This was the first time I actually met her after junior college.
 1995 to 2016 that is like almost two decades.
-A lot happened in this time; including my change of name from Mohit to Agastya.
+A lot happened; including my change of name from Mohit to Agastya.